raven0xf/pytwitter/README.md

 ## Forthcoming features

-I compiled this list of features that I would like to add to this library:
+I compiled a list of features that I would like to add to this library:

 * User login
 * Searching for specific keywords
 * Follow and unfollow user(s)
-4- Fetch followers of user(s)
+* Fetch followers of user(s)

 There is more to come.